ThomasByr/RL-CartPole/README.md

 If the model is not trained, the program will launch a training session.
 Otherwise (if there is a model to load in the [models folder](models/)), the weights of the previously trained model will be loaded.
 Then, either a gif image will be created or interractive mode will be entered depending on commented features.

-To force the training, please type the following and the re-run the script :
+To force the training, please type the following command and run the script again :

 ```ps1
 rm -r -Force models/*